Basics for Faculty/Staff

 - Any record that contains information which is directly related to the student.

-- Personally identifiable information such as student name, student ID number, or personal characteristics, grades, GPA, class schedules, class roster, a computer screen, a computer printout, notes taken during an advising session, or a document in the Admissions & Records Office.
+- Personally identifiable information such as student name, student ID number, or personal characteristics, grades, GPA, class schedules, class roster, a computer screen, a computer printout, notes taken during an advising session, or a document in the Office of the Registrar.

 - Education records can exist in any medium including: typed, computer generated (monitor screen), video, microfilm, microfiche, email, notepad, and others.